-The Change Management policy also requires documentation to be maintained of changes that have been implemented, and identifies the IT Team as responsible for maintaining this documentation.
+Policy #9.2.13 also requires documentation to be maintained of changes that have been implemented, and identifies the IT Team as responsible for maintaining this documentation.
 The documentation includes a description of the change requested; the name of the agent requesting the change; the date that the change was requested; the priority assigned to the change; the date that the change was implemented; the IT Team as responsible for implementing the change; the date, if any, when the change was tested; the IT Team as the agents responsible for testing; and whether or not the testing was successful.

 POGO requires agents to comply with the policy and its procedures and addresses how and by whom compliance will be enforced and the consequences of breach.
-The policy and procedures must also stipulate that compliance will be audited in accordance with POGO's Privacy Audit Program, sets out the frequency with which the policy and procedures will be audited and identifies the Privacy Officers as the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.
+The policy and procedures also stipulate that compliance will be audited in accordance with POGO's Privacy and Security Audit Program, sets out the frequency with which the policy and procedures will be audited and identifies the Privacy Officers as the agents responsible for conducting the audit and for ensuring compliance with the policy and its procedures.

-The Change Management policy also requires agents to notify POGO at the first reasonable opportunity, in accordance with Policy #4 (Privacy Breach and Incident Management) if an agent breaches or believes there may have been a breach of this policy or its procedures.
+Policy #9.2.13 (Change Management) policy also requires agents to notify POGO at the first reasonable opportunity, in accordance with Policy #9.1.16 (Privacy Breach and Incident Management) if an agent breaches or believes there may have been a breach of this policy or its procedures.